xdhhh/Stochastic_neural_architecture_search/README.md

 Cifar-10

 ## Hyperparameters
-Overall, I followed hyperparameters that were given in the paper.
+I followed hyperparameters that were given in the paper.

 However, there are several parameters that were not given in the paper.

 Ex) Softmax Temperature ($ \lambda_{0} $) , annealiation rate of the softmax temperature, parameters regarding the levels of resource constraints

-Specifically, I found that search validation accuracy is highly influenced by initial softmax temperature
 # Run the training code
 ```
 python main_constraint_new.py (WITH resource contraint)
 ```